-In order to ensure the consistent implementation of the Remuneration Policy within the Generali Group, the principles and guidelines set out in the Group Remuneration Internal Policy drafted by Assicurazioni Generali in accordance with applicable legislation have been taken into account when preparing this document, without prejudice to the peculiarities dictated by legislation applicable to the banking sector.
+In order to ensure the consistent implementation of the Remuneration Policy within Generali Group ("Generali Group"), the principles and guidelines set out in the Group Remuneration Internal Policy drafted by Assicurazioni Generali in accordance with applicable legislation have been taken into account when preparing this document, without prejudice to the peculiarities dictated by legislation applicable to the banking sector.

-As the Parent Company, Banca Generali prepares the Remuneration Policy document for the entire Banking Group, ensures that it is appropriate overall and verifies that it is properly applied, while taking due account of the characteristics of each Group company, in accordance with the legal, market and sector context in which the subsidiaries operate.
+As the Parent Company of the Banking Group, Banca Generali prepares the Remuneration Policy document for the entire Banking Group, ensures that it is appropriate overall and verifies that it is properly applied, while taking due account of the characteristics of each Group company, in accordance with the legal, market and sector context in which the subsidiaries operate.